It's time for change

 - We want to maximise the length of rivers where the quality of water is suitable for recreational activity.

 - We want to involve people in the solution to reignite their attachment to the natural world.

 - We want to work together, for rivers. #TogetherForRivers

 Raw sewage in our rivers

 Sewage is discharged into rivers across the UK and Ireland on a daily basis.
 This isn’t an isolated problem; it occurs up and down the country, affecting urban city centre rivers and pristine chalk streams alike.

 How does sewage get into rivers?

-Our sewer systems are designed to transport waste to a sewage treatment plant, where it is then cleaned to an environmentally safe standard before being released or re-used.
+Our sewer systems are designed to transport waste water, raw sewage and urban drainage to a sewage treatment plant, where it is then cleaned to an environmentally safe standard before being released or re-used.
 However, it doesn’t always work like this in practice.

 Periods of heavy rainfall can easily overwhelm sewer systems.
 To prevent our homes from flooding as the sewers begin to back up, a mixture of sewage and rainwater can be discharged into rivers.
 This form of release is permitted by the government – however, there are no regulations as to what constitutes heavy rainfall, and some sewage outfalls have been recorded discharging without any rainfall at all.

 If sewers become blocked, this can result in the discharge of backed up sewage into rivers.
-Blockages can occur when non-flushables are flushed down the toilet, or when grease and oils are washed away down the sink.
+Blockages can occur when non-flushables, such as wet wipes, are flushed down the toilet, or when grease and oils are washed away down the sink.